microbit-foundation/dev-docs/latest-revision/latest-revision-accessories.md

 ## Denoting compatibility

-The Foundation Brand Guidelines set out how to denote board compatibility for your accessory.
-An updated version will be published at https://microbit.org/brand-guidelines/.
-In the meantime, please [get in contact for an updated copy](mailto:support@microbit.org?subject=Request%20for%20access%20to%20brand%20book).
+The Foundation [Brand Guidelines](https://microbit.org/brand-guidelines/) set out how to denote board compatibility for your accessory.

 ## Board changes